 Consider how essential a drinking glass is in your kitchen.
 You use it to replenish after your morning run and fill it with your favorite wine at the end of a workday.
 No matter your lifestyle or design taste, there are plenty of options for all drinkers, including tempered glass, which is shock-resistant to both hot and cold beverages, and lead-free glasses that can be stacked for easy storage.
 There are chic crystal options for high-end sipping and durable tumblers for everyday drinking.
 All of these material options come in a variety of shapes and sizes.

-Best Overall: Libbey Polaris 16-Piece Tumbler Glasses Set
+Libbey Polaris 16-Piece Tumbler Glasses Set

-"Libbey has a huge variety of not only styles, but also levels of quality," he says.
+Libbey remains one of the best drinking glass options on the market for any occasion, and Jonathan Stanyard, who runs the bar at Seattle’s Feast, agrees.
+"Libbey has a huge variety of not only styles, but also levels of quality," Stanyard says.
 "I find most of the glasses are well-constructed and hold up in a busy environment."

 Red Co.
 Vibrant Splash Highball Glasses

 Great for larger households